 A classic horror movie and a classic appetizer that just happen to have a great affinity for each other, seeing as how the split baked figs really resemble the eggs from which the baby facehuggers emerge.
 Don’t let that deter you, though, because they’re also totally delicious, and a perfect finger food for snacking!
-Get the Stuffed Figs with Goat Cheese recipe.
+Stuff them and top them however you like, from the vegan version shown above to this Stuffed Figs with Goat Cheese recipe.

 This trippy art-house horror flick is a wild ride that’s not for everyone, but those who appreciate Nicolas Cage’s displays of celluloid insanity will definitely want to check it out.
 And although Cheddar Goblin may only appear for a few seconds of screen time, you’re bound to remember the macaroni mascot, fondly or otherwise.
 It’s only appropriate to make a big batch of stovetop mac and cheese in the creature’s honor.
 Get our Stovetop Mac and Cheese recipe.

 If you’re up for a double feature, here’s another Cage gem with Lovecraftian origins (plus plenty of body horror, Tommy Chong, and alpacas).
 You might expect tentacles, but our pick is a magenta-hued snack that mimics the celestial shade so prominent in the movie.
 Beet hummus is ideal even on its own, but obviously better scooped up with beet chips if you can take the intensity.
 Wash it down with whiskey if you like, but skip the rocks if you’re unsure of the water quality.